nuriel77/iri-playbook/docs/installation.rst

 This user name and password are used for all web-based authentications (e.g. Peer Manager, Monitoring Graphs).

-Create a new variable file called **group_vars/all/z-override.yml** and set a user and a (strong!) password of your choice:
+If you haven't done so already, create a new variable file called **group_vars/all/z-override.yml** and set a user and a (strong!) password of your choice:

 .. code:: bash